kyleblee/kyleblee.github.io/_posts/2018-01-26-practicebuddy_rails_app_with_jquery_front_end.markdown

 ---
 layout: post
 title:      "PracticeBuddy—Rails App with jQuery Front End"
-date:       2018-01-26 17:25:10 +0000
+date:       2018-01-26 12:25:11 -0500
 permalink:  practicebuddy_rails_app_with_jquery_front_end
 ---

 ***Encore, PracticeBuddy!
 Encore!***

-For my [Rails project](http://kyleblee.com/practicebuddy_rails_project), before entering JavaScript land, I built something called *PracticeBuddy*—a simple web-app that helps musicians track and maintain an ever growing musical vocabulary.
+For my Rails project, before entering JavaScript land, I built something called *PracticeBuddy*—a simple web-app that helps musicians track and maintain an ever growing musical vocabulary.
 Here’s a brief reintroduction, for context:

 As musicians (specifically, improvisers) practice and develop over time, they internalize hundreds upon hundreds of musical phrases (licks, chops, whatever you want to call them).
-These musical phrases serve as a “bag of tricks,” that the performer can use in various playing situations.
-The problem is… it can be really difficult to remember and keep track of all these phrases, in order to keep them fresh.
+These phrases serve as a “bag of tricks,” that the performer can use in various playing situations.
+The problem is… it can be really difficult to remember and keep track of all of them, in order to keep them fresh.
 The idea behind *PracticeBuddy* is to serve as a kind of “repository of phrases,” remembering every lick that a musician has ever learned and helping them practice these licks in an efficient manner.
 This way, the performer can focus on the important thing: keeping their arsenal clean, up to tempo, and ready to use at any moment.

 Ok, you get the idea, back to business.
-I’m not going to go through every feature / view of the app, since I already introduced it in my [previous blog post](http://kyleblee.com/practicebuddy_rails_project).
-Instead, I’m going to talk about where I have implemented AJAX and jQuery to fulfill the *Rails App with jQuery Front End* project requirements, and make the website more interactive and efficient.
+I’m not going to go through every feature/view of the app, since I already introduced it in my [previous blog post](http://kyleblee.com/practicebuddy_rails_project).
+Instead, I’m going to talk about where I have implemented AJAX and jQuery, to fulfill the *Rails App with jQuery Front End* project requirements and make the website more interactive and efficient.

 Hit it.